dyedgreen/comp-phys/README.md

 in the `/project` directory.
 (Run `./main` to see available options and make sure to build the project first!)

+## Heavy Calculation

+There is the option to run a time-intensive calculation.
+Use the `-heavy` flag when running the project binary (i.e. `./main -heavy`).
+Running this may take some time.

+For markers inclined to save time, here is the output of this command:

+    Running heavy calculation.
+This may take a while ...
+    INFO: 20000000000 steps max at 1e-06 target accuracy
+    Result: P = 0.4976607485895988
+    Statistics:
+    &{19999997952 1.9059153608037185e-06 integral did not converge}
+    Time elapsed: 11m44.577711857s (35.22888920028826 nanosecond/sample)

 ## Running Tests

 To run tests, use `make test`.
 (To see a code coverage breakdown, use `make cover`.)